SBC CHEVY STAGE 5.5 HYDRAULIC ROLLER CAM 434 CUBIC INCH ENGINE 632 HP STREET ROD SETUP.

 Cam choice 2 is the perfect, happy medium for those wanting improved drivability in medium weight cars.
 This cam will still have an aggressive sound at idle.
 You would require a stall converter in the 2800-3000 range.
 Staying closer to the higher side of this range would be better.

 Final gearing would need to be at 355 or higher.
 Should your car weigh 3600 lbs or more, then the final gearing should be around 373 or better.
 Hp numbers will drop with this cam, around 25-30 at the most.
 Combine this cam choice with the dual plane intake option and hp numbers will fall approx another 10-15, but bottom end torque is greatly improved, as well as drivability.

 It is not recommended to opt for the single plane intake if your car is in the medium to heavy weight range.
 They do not operate as well in the lower rpm range.
-If your car is light, below 3200 lbs, then the single plane intake is suitable.
-This is our best selling cam choice with our 434 engine.
+If your car is light, or has a deep final gear, then the single plane intake is suitable.
+This is our best selling cam choice with our 427 engine.
 The low end torque with this cam will be very impressive, but you must still set the car up with proper gearing and converter stall.

 Cam choice #2 and a single plane intake.
 Excellent hp numbers considering this is cam choice #2 with 1.5 rockers.
 Very high level of drivability.

 Comp Cams SBC Xtreme Energy Step Nose Hydraulic Roller Camshaft